run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     * Use the default operator values to install 1 through 6.
     * If  NVIDIA Drivers (#1 above) are already installed on __all__ nodes, use the operator with a flag that disables drivers install.

-    For more information see [Cluster prerequisites](../runai-setup/cluster-setup/cluster-prerequisites.md#nvidia).
+    For more information see [System requirements](../runai-setup/cluster-setup/.

     __NVIDIA GPU Operator__